 - have questions about why they need to wear face masks

 - not have strong feelings about face masks at all.

-For both teenagers and adults, face masks can be confronting or overwhelming – a constant, visible reminder of how coronavirus (COVID-19) is affecting our daily lives and communities.
+For both teenagers and adults, face masks can be confronting or overwhelming – a constant, visible reminder of how COVID-19 is still affecting our daily lives and communities.
 Also, when people wear face masks, you can’t see their facial expressions, and this can be unsettling.
 It can affect the way everyone interacts with others.

-In areas where face masks are required, teenagers will usually adjust.
-It will help them to know that they’re playing a part in protecting their family, friends and the broader community from coronavirus (COVID-19).
+In areas where face masks are required, teenagers will usually adjust to wearing masks.
+It will help them to know that they’re playing a part in protecting their family, friends and the broader community from COVID-19.